min2ha/ukwa-site/content/target/39553/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Neil Hamilton on Facebook (AM for Mid and Wales West)

 Neil Hamilton is the UKIP candidate for Carmarthen East and Dinefwr and Mid and Wales West at the 2016 National Assembly for Wales elections.